Background pattern

 Children under 2 years:

-This medication is contraindicated in children under 2 years.
+This medicine is contraindicated in children under 2 years of age.

 Children from 2 to 5 years:

-Take, under medical supervision, 1 dose of 2.5 ml of DINOBROXOL, 3 times a day (every 8 hours), which means a maximum daily dose of 22.5 mg of ambroxol hydrochloride.
-After 2-3 days, once you are improving, you can reduce the dose to 2 times a day, every 12 hours.
+Take, under medical supervision, 1 measure of 2.5 ml of DINOBROXOL, 3 times a day (every 8 hours), which means a maximum daily dose of 22.5 mg of ambroxol hydrochloride.
+After 2-3 days, once improvement is observed, the dose can be reduced to 2 times a day, every 12 hours.

 Children from 6 to 12 years:

-Take 1 dose of 5 ml of DINOBROXOL 2 or 3 times a day (every 8 hours), which means a maximum daily dose of 45 mg of ambroxol hydrochloride.
-After 2-3 days, once you are improving, you can reduce the dosage regimen to 2 times a day, every 12 hours.
+Take 1 measure of 5 ml of DINOBROXOL 2 or 3 times a day (every 8 hours), which means a maximum daily dose of 45 mg of ambroxol hydrochloride.
+After 2-3 days, once improvement is observed, the dose can be reduced to 2 times a day, every 12 hours.

 How to take DINOBROXOL